-The package has to make an appropriate definition for trcl.
-Since an inductively defined predicate is the least predicate closed under a collection of introduction rules, the predicate $trcl R \times y$ can be defined so that it holds if and only if $P \times y$ holds for every predicate P closed under the rules above.
+As mentioned before, the package has to make an appropriate definition for trcl.
+Since an inductively defined predicate is the least predicate closed under a collection of introduction rules, the predicate $trcl \ R \ x \ y$ can be defined so that it holds if and only if $P \ x \ y$ holds for every predicate P closed under the rules above.
 This gives rise to the definition